-- 1. Obtain the Clinical Performance Review (CPR) for the current rotation and week from the electronic classroom. - 2.
-BRIEFLY, but specifically review critical thinking and clinical decisions made in relation to the course outcomes, and how those actions allowed the student to successfully meet the outcome as guided on the form. - Answer weekly the SLOs labeled as "weekly".
-Answer once per rotation those SLOs labeled "Once per otation". - 3.
-SLO 8 and "Clinical Paperwork" are greyed and are evaluated by faculty observation.
-No documentation is needed. - 4.
-Electronically submit the completed Clinical Performance Review (CPR) by the due date and time. - 5.
-Review faculty feedback and evaluation scores on the returned Clinical Performance Review (CPR). - 6.
-Any score of "1" (one) on the CPR, excluding Professionalism, may be offered remediation.
-Remediation per SLO or paperwork category may be offered once weekly as the instructor feels is necessary to guide the student toward safe, competent practice.
-If remediated, the score can be changed to a 2, NOT a 3.
-Remediation must be completed within 24 hours after returned from the instructor and prior to the due date and time of the next CPR mitigating circumstances will be considered. - 7.
-Remediation of SLO 3A may be accomplished once at the end of the course on the clinical unit during make-up day. - 8.
+- 1. Obtain a copy of the "Clinical Paperwork" documents: Parts I, and II (and any other specific document required for that particular experience if necessary) for the current week from the electronic classroom. - 2.
+BRIEFLY, but specifically complete the 3 sections of paperwork: - Part I Complete the "Clinical Preparation' (if required for the experience) portion including the medication grid prior to the start of clinical. - Part II Review the Six Steps of Clinical Judgement in the grid completing as instructed per course. - CPR write to the course outcomes on the Clinical Performance Review - 3.
+Electronically submit the completed Clinical Paperwork by the due date and time. - 4.
+Review faculty feedback and evaluation scores on the returned Clinical Paperwork - 5.
+Remediation: - Any score of "1" (one) on the CPR, excluding Professionalism, may be offered remediation. - Remediation communication will occur in the "comments' box on the submission page of Canvas. - Remediation per SLO or paperwork may be offered once weekly as the instructor feels is necessary to guide the student toward safe, competent practice.
+If remediated, the score can be changed to a 2, NOT a 3. - Remediation must be completed within 24 hours after returned from the instructor and before the next clinical experience mitigating circumstances will be considered. - 6.
+Remediation of SLO 3A may be accomplished once at the end of the course on the clinical unit during make-up day. - 7.
 Professionalism outcome The Professionalism Outcome requires an average score of ≥ 2.0 .
-This category is scored as a 0 or 3 only. - 1.
-In Fundamentals, Nursing I, and Nursing III, the 4th '0' will result in an inability to achieve and average of 2.0 and thus lead to a clinical failure. - 2.
-In Nursing II, the 3rd '0' will result in a clinical failure. - 3.
-In Leadership, a 2nd '0' will result in clinical failure. - 9.
+This category is scored as a 0 or 3 only. - In Fundamentals, Nursing I, and Nursing III, the 4th '0' will result in an inability to achieve and average of 2.0 and thus lead to a clinical failure. - In Nursing II, the 3rd '0' will result in a clinical failure. - In Leadership, a 2nd '0' will result in clinical failure. - 8.
 A '0' can be scored as a result of: tardiness to a clinical experience, inappropriate behavior in a clinical experience, failure to submit clinical assignments on time, submission of unacceptable clinical assignments, failure to be in appropriate dress code, failure to be wearing the hospital ID, and/or any other behavior deemed unprofessional.
-Mitigating circumstances will be considered. - 10.
-When a student receives the 3rd '0' in Fundamentals, Nursing I, and Nursing III; a second '0' in Nursing 2, and a single '0' in Leadership, the advisor will have the student sign the "Professionalism Outcome" section of the Misconduct Form validating their knowledge of the repercussions of a subsequent '0' in Professionalism.
+Mitigating circumstances will be considered.

+9. When a student receives the 3rd '0' in Fundamentals, Nursing I, and Nursing III; a second '0' in Nursing 2, and a single '0' in Leadership, the advisor will have the student sign the "Professionalism Outcome" section of the Misconduct Form validating their knowledge of the repercussions of a subsequent '0' in Professionalism.

-CLINICAL PERFORMANCE REVIEW OBSERVATIONAL CLINICAL EXPERIENCES AND OTHER ASSIGNMENTS:
+CLINICAL PERFORMANCE REVIEW: (ANR) ALTERNATIVE NURSING ROLES (OBSERVATIONAL) CLINICAL EXPERIENCES AND OTHER ASSIGNMENTS: